ianmorgan/graph-store/docs/scratch.md

 # The type conversion chain

-## Storing docs (POSTing JSON
+## Storing docs (POSTing JSON)

 The following processing stack applies:

-1. JSON converted to Map/List of standard 'JavaJson' types. (ideally numeric precision is retained by use of BigDecimal)
+1. JSON is converted to Map/List of standard 'JavaJson' types. (ideally numeric precision is retained by use of BigDecimal)
 2. Schema checker confirms that:
     * the structure matches (i.e. no unexpected keys)
     * the 'JavaJson' type can be coerced into GraphQL type (see below)
 3. Map/List structure converted back to JSON for storage as an event

-## Reading as simple JSON doc
+## Reading as simple JSON doc (classic REST)

 The following processing stack applies: